MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 4 Comment on measurement accuracy
 ----------------------------------

 There is currently no common accepted post-hoc methodology for uncertainty analyses of optical flow techniques in aerated flows.
+Comparison of time-averaged optical flow velocities with phase-detection probe measurements indicate that the optical flow method gives accurate results for void fractions C < 0.5 (Zhang and Chanson (2017, [DOI](https://doi.org/10.1016/j.expthermflusci.2017.09.010))

 It is known that the Farnebaeck algorithm is capable to detect the turbulent movement of synthetic particle images fairly well, compare Bung and Valero (2017, [handle](http://hdl.handle.net/2268/214198)).
 In comparison to synthetic images, the real air-water flow sequences are subject to image noise.

 5 Contact